Fireblend/gforms-discord-bot/readme.md

 $ python3 app.py
 ~~~

-## Invite to a discord server and use:
+## Invite to a Discord server and use:

 Go to the application dashboard on Discord, and copy the application's **Client ID**, then insert it into this URL:
 https://discordapp.com/oauth2/authorize?client_id=INSERT_CLIENT_ID_HERE&scope=bot